 The temperature ratings that come with sleeping bags are a rough guide.
 The best guide to look at is the Comfort temperature.

-The Comfort level is the temperature that the sleeping bag should be comfortable without the need for any additional blankets.
+The Comfort level is the temperature that the sleeping bag should be comfortable without needing additional blankets.

 If a sleeping bag has an Upper Limit, that will be the temperature when you will start to feel a bit warm in it.